utdemir/distributed-dataset/README.md

 Simply, this library is a function vaguely similar to `execute :: IO a -> IO a`, which takes an IO action, runs the action remotely on a serverless offering and gives back the result.

 This library consist of a core API called 'serverless-execute' and various libraries implementing different `Backend`'s.
-Currenlty, we only support AWS Lambda via 'serverless-execute-aws-lambda'.
+Currently only supports AWS Lambda via 'serverless-execute-aws-lambda'.

 Examples: